iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

 When multiple data formats are available, we always prefer **contingency tables** (count data), followed by prevalence tables, and finally odds ratios or relative risk.
 You only need to extract one format of data for a given factor.

+If data are presented as odds ratios, extract those from univariable analyses, but **not** those from multi-variable analyses.

+In cases where there are zero observations of resistance in both the exposed and referent groups, corresponding values may be omitted from tables but still mentioned in-text.
+Such "non-significant" values should still be extracted.

 Resistances and MDR
 ~~~~~~~~~~~~~~~~~~~